Retain BOTOX® Cosmetic patients with these 6 tips

 WARNINGS AND PRECAUTIONS

-Lack of Interchangeability Between Botulinum Toxin Products
+Lack of Equivalency Between Botulinum Toxin Products

-The potency units of BOTOX® Cosmetic are specific to the preparation and assay method utilized.
-They are not interchangeable with other preparations of botulinum toxin products and, therefore, units of biological activity of BOTOX® Cosmetic cannot be compared to nor converted into units of any other botulinum toxin products assessed with any other specific assay method.
+The potency Units of BOTOX® Cosmetic are specific to the preparation and assay method utilized.
+BOTOX® Cosmetic is not equivalent to other preparations of botulinum toxin products, and therefore, Units of biological activity of BOTOX® Cosmetic cannot be compared to nor converted into Units of any other botulinum toxin products assessed with any other specific assay method.

 Spread of Toxin Effect